Terms & Conditions

 Before finalising this agreement, it is important that we advise you of your options.
 You can:

 - Not return the forms and leave the Lenders unchallenged.
-This would mean that all of the money you have given them for a policy that may be of no use to you, would stay in their pockets.
+This would mean that any potential refund, would stay in their pockets.

 - Make the complaint yourself.
 All Lenders &the Financial Ombudsman Service offer a free service for your complaint.
-However, with our experience & understanding of the process – it makes sense to allow us to do it on your behalf.
+However, we would be happy to make the claim on your behalf.
+With our experience & understanding of reclaiming PPI – we aim to make the process as smooth as possible for you.

 If your claim is successful any PPI attached to the policy will be cancelled and you will no longer have the PPI cover in place.